 Two issues are of particular importance: the Stallion Register, which features consistent side-by-side data on stallions standing in Washington and the Northwest; and the Farm and Service Directory, a handy industry reference tool, listing farms, services, trainers, etc. that is distributed throughout the Pacific Northwest.

-The magazine is a General Excellence award winner from the American Horse Publications and has also received numerous awards for photography, illustrations, stories and articles that have been presented within its pages.
+Published monthly from 1946 through 2009 and now published quarterly, the magazine is a General Excellence award winner from the American Horse Publications and has also received numerous awards for photography, illustrations, stories and articles that have been presented within its pages.

 The WTBOA also disseminates current and timely information and reminders through its bimonthly e-mail newsletter, Gate-to-Wire.